rmjarvis/TreeCorr/README.rst

             setenv LIBRARY_PATH "$LIBRARY_PATH":{prefix}/lib
             setenv LD_LIBRARY_PATH "$LD_LIBRARY_PATH":{prefix}/lib

+2. (optional) Install optional dependencies.

+   Two additional modules are not required for basic TreeCorr operations, but are potentially useful.

+   a) fitsio is required for reading FITS catalogs or writing to FITS output files.

+   b) pandas will signficantly speed up reading from ASCII catalogs.

+   These are both pip installable:

+        pip install fitsio
+        pip install pandas

+   But they are not installed with TreeCorr automatically.

-2. Download the zip file or tarball for the latest release from:
+3. Download the zip file or tarball for the latest release from:

    https://github.com/rmjarvis/TreeCorr/releases/

-3. Unzip the archive with either of the following (depending on which kind of archive you downloaded)::
+4. Unzip the archive with either of the following (depending on which kind of archive you downloaded)::

         unzip TreeCorr-3.4.0.zip